imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ```

-Accessing the values from tuple by using the index and range
+Accessing the values from a tuple by using the index and range
 ```
 print(fruits[2])
 print(fruits[2:5])
 print(fruits[:-2])
 ```

-Changing the values in tuple, Tuple are unchangeable once it declared or tuple object created.
-But you can the values by converting them into list and update the values from the list.
+Changing the values in a tuple, Tuple is unchangeable once it declared or tuple object created.
+But you can the values by converting them into a list and update the values from the list.

 ```
 fruits = fruits = ("banana","orange","apple","kiwi","mango")